modesty/pdf2json/readme.md

 Notes
 =====

-PDF.JS is designed and implemented to run within browsers that have HTML5 support, it has some depencies that's only available from browser's JavaScript runtime, including:
+PDF.JS is designed and implemented to run within browsers that have HTML5 support, it has some dependencies that's only available from browser's JavaScript runtime, including:

 * XHR Level 2 (for Ajax)
 * DOMParser (for parsing embedded XML from PDF)